Asylum in Australia: Pacific Solution: 2001–2007

 In August 2001, a Norwegian freight ship, the Tampa, picked up 438 people whose vessel was sinking off the coast of Indonesia.
 Captain Rinnan first tried to slowly turn the boat towards Indonesia, after being threatened with prosecution by the Australian government.
 However, after a while the mainly Afghan asylum seekers noticed, so, concerned that if the ship continued to sail to Indonesia they might jump overboard or riot and harm the crew, decided to head back towards Christmas Island.
-The Howard Government refused to allow the boat to land, saying it was a matter for Norway and Indonesia to work out between themselves.
+The Howard government refused to allow the boat to land, saying it was a matter for Norway and Indonesia to work out between themselves.
 Neither made a move, creating a three way diplomatic standoff which became known as the Tampa Affair.
 Australia seized control of the ship, drawing international criticism but strong support in Australia.
 After ten days, Australia struck a deal with New Zealand and Nauru to have those nations temporarily host the refugees while Australia processed their asylum claims.

 Following the September 11 attacks in the US in 2001, anti-Muslim rhetoric increased in Australia, as Muslims were the primary asylum seekers at the time.

-Following the Tampa Affair, the Commonwealth Migration Act (1958) was amended by the Howard Government in September 2001.
+Following the Tampa Affair, the Commonwealth Migration Act (1958) was amended by the Howard government in September 2001.
 The amendments, which became known as the Pacific Solution, excised Christmas Island and Ashmore Reef from the Australian migration zone.
 The Christmas Island Detention Centre, designed as a temporary holding centre, was set up, and asylum seekers were directed from there to nearby island nations Papua New Guinea, to be housed in the Manus Island Regional Processing Centre and Nauru, to the Nauru Regional Processing Centre.
 There, asylum seekers had to undergo a lengthy process before they could immigrate to Australia.
 The Pacific Solution was intended to remove the incentive for refugees to come to Australia.
 While detained offshore, asylum-seekers under the Pacific Solution were denied access to Australian lawyers and to protection under Australian law.
 The combination of the boat arrivals and the September 11 were said to have turned the November 2001 election in John Howard's favour.

 At the time, the minority Labor Party opposed the policy.
 In 2003, Julia Gillard, then shadow minister for Population and Immigration, promised that Labor would end the Pacific Solution "because it is costly, unsustainable and wrong as a matter of principle".
-The policy was also highly criticised by human rights groups and refugees, including those imprisoned on Nauru who undertook hunger strikes from 2003-2008.
+The policy was also highly criticised by human rights groups and refugees, including those imprisoned on Nauru who undertook hunger strikes from 2003 to 2008.
 The primary concern was that abuse of the process could potentially develop in remote locations, and that immigration control would dominate over child protection issues, children being without an effective guardian.
 In July 2005, Australia ceased the practice of mandatory detention of children.

 In 2002, the arrivals dropped from 5,516 the previous year to 1.
 From 2001 to 2007, fewer than 300 asylum seekers arrived.
 The program cost Australia more than AU$1 billion during that period.